Director, System Architecture Group

 Dr. Cameron is a co-founder of Technology Strategy Partners, a consultancy created to help firms to restructure product development organizations, build systems engineering functions, and identify new architectures.
 Dr. Cameron has led projects in Fortune 500 firms in high tech, medical devices, transportation, and consumer goods.

 Previously, Dr. Cameron worked in high tech and banking, where he built advanced analytics for managing complex development programs.
-Earlier in his career, he was a system engineer at MDA Space Systems, and has built hardware in orbit.
-He is a past board member of the University of Toronto.
+He has been a board member or advisor to 30 startups spanning consumer and industrial products, and is a past board member of the University of Toronto.

 Additional Resources :